Khan/genqlient/docs/DESIGN.md

 **In other libraries:**
 - Apollo does basically the interface approach, except with TypeScript/Flow's better support for sum types.
 - GraphQL Code Generator does basically the interface approach (except with sum types instead of interfaces), except with unnamed types.
 It definitely generates some ugly types, even with TypeScript/Flow's better support for sum types!
-- Khan's mobile autogen basically does the interface approach (again with unnamed types, and sum types).
+- infiotinc's mobile autogen basically does the interface approach (again with unnamed types, and sum types).
 - gqlgen doesn't have this problem; on the server, fragments and interfaces are handled entirely in the framework and need not even be visible in user-land.
 - shurcooL/graphql uses fragment fields.
 - protobuf has a similar problem, and uses basically the interface approach in Go (even though in other languages it uses something more like flattening everything).